khoirunnisarizky/khoirunnisarizky/README.md

-- 👋 Hi, I’m @khoirunnisarizky
-- 👀 I’m interested in learning anything related IT Industry
-- 🌱 I’m currently learning about this CS50 for Computer Science and Artificial Intelligence, App Development in iOS Environment, An Art of Leadership, Building Team and Culture✌🏻
+- 👋 Hi, I’m @khoirunnisarizky, a passionate tech enthusiast skilled in problem-solving and committed to driving innovation through Challenge-Based Learning.
+Successfully managed 200 learners annually, applying Apple's technology approach to craft impactful solutions.
+Proficient in Swift programming and adept at developing applications for Apple devices.
+Aspiring to excel and enhance skills in machine learning and data science.
-- 💞️ I’m looking to collaborate on AI project related with natural language processing.
+- 💞️ I’m looking to collaborate on AI project related with Vision, Speech, and Natural Language Processing.
 - 📫 How to reach me : send me email here - aniskrnf512@gmail.com

 <!---